 Restructuring and Other Charges.
-Restructuring and other charges consist of costs associated with our global strategic plan that was initiated in 2018 to better align our operations with market conditions.
-During 2021, the Company incurred additional costs under the 2018 global strategic plan as we exited from certain underperforming countries and markets and shifted from manufacturing in-house to a vendor outsourcing model which resulted in inventory write-downs of approximately \$19.3 million, severance charges of \$2.7 million and other charges of \$4.0 million, consisting of facilities-related market exit costs and consulting fees.
-This concluded our 2018 global strategic plan as of the third quarter of 2021.
-In the fourth quarter of 2021, in an effort to realign our subsea product business with the market conditions, we initiated a 2021 global strategic plan.
-As part of the 2021 global strategic plan we discontinued certain product categories which resulted in inventory write-downs, long-lived asset write-downs and severance charges of approximately \$47.7 million, \$4.2 million, and \$1.0 million, respectively, during the fourth quarter of 2021.
+Restructuring and other charges consist of costs associated with our 2021 global strategic plan initiated in the fourth quarter of 2021, in an effort to realign our subsea product business with the market conditions.
+Prior to the 2021 global strategic plan, restructuring and other charges were incurred as part of the 2018 global strategic plan, initiated to realign our manufacturing facilities globally and which concluded as of the third quarter of 2021.
+During 2022, the Company incurred \$11.4 million of additional costs under the 2021 global strategic plan.
+These charges were primarily related to write-downs of long-lived assets, severance and other charges.
+Long-lived asset write-downs consisted of \$3.2 million for the Houston corporate administrative building and \$2.5 million for obsolete machinery and equipment.
+Other charges totaled \$4.8 million and consisted of consulting and legal fees, office moves, site cleanup and preparation costs.
+Severance charges totaled approximately \$0.9 million for the year.
+During 2021, we incurred restructuring charges under the 2018 global strategic plan as we exited from certain underperforming countries and markets and shifted from manufacturing in-house to a vendor outsourcing model which resulted in inventory write-downs of approximately \$19.3 million, severance charges of \$2.7 million and other charges of \$4.0 million, consisting of facilities-related market exit costs and consulting fees.
+Additionally, as part of the 2021 global strategic plan we discontinued certain product categories which resulted in inventory write-downs, long-lived asset write-downs and severance charges of approximately \$47.7 million, \$4.2 million, and \$1.0 million, respectively, during the fourth quarter of 2021.